Breast engorgement

 Breast engorgement can happen if:

-- your baby is not feeding and attaching well and your breasts aren’t drained well during a feed
+- your breasts aren’t drained well during a feed

 - your baby misses a feed or is feeding infrequently

-How to prevent breast engorgement
+How can breast engorgement be prevented?

-To reduce the chance of breast engorgement:
+To reduce the chance of breast engorgement, try the following.

-How to relieve breast engorgement
+How can I relieve breast engorgement?

-The following tips might also help:
+The following tips might also help.

 - Apply a warm washer to the breast, or have a warm shower before a feed, for comfort and to help the milk flow.